bowman2001/perplexdoc/content/doc/intro/perplex/index.md

 ---
 ```

-The complete navigation and all other page layout elements besides the content are controlled by meta-data parameters.

 The theme relies on [**YAML**](https://yaml.org) to format the data, because it has the widest support.
 The included skeleton templates for new content files – the [archetypes](doc/appendix/archetypes) – are written in YAML.
 But Hugo also processes meta-data formatted by **TOML** and **JSON** and can convert front-matter data between these three formats.

-Site configuration
-: Parameters for the usual site administration are contained in Hugo’s site-wide [configuration][conf] files.
-Parameters for the fine-grained configuration of modules are

-Page parameters
-: are set directly in the front-matter of the Markdown files.
-Every file starts with a YAML block, which is enclosed by three dashes `---`.
-{.dl-loose}

 Despite its successful efforts to make data formatting as simple as possible, YAML still needs to adhere to strict grammar.
 It’s sensitive to the correct indentation of the keys.